 Stormy was immediately happy, extremely friendly, and seemed to love her new situation and everyone around her.
 Faith was scared of her own shadow.

-Neither had ever had a barn, so they opted to stay outside the first few weeks.
+Neither had ever had a barn, so they opted to stay outside for the first few weeks.
 It literally took a good month before Faith was comfortable being in the barn at night or being in the barn with humans.

 As the weeks progressed, Stormy grew her love for us.
 She would dance around the pasture when she saw me approach and always run over to greet me.
-Faith would simply exist and maintained her distance.
+Faith would simply exist and maintain her distance.

 I made Faith my special project for months and would slowly work on approaching her.
 She would not eat from a bucket or our hands, so I would go out in bitterly cold winds to open spaces to work with her on this task.
 Slowly and day by day, she shifted her behavior.
 First, she would eat out of a bucket outside, then my hand outside, and then my hand inside the barn.